flashcordon/big-history/Exploration-spatiale.md

 "If you’ve ever done firewalking, you’ll know the one thing you don’t do is linger around in the middle of the firepit.
 You cross as quickly as you can.
 From a science point of view, as long as you walk across quite quickly, looking at the thermal conductivity of your feet, you are not going to have enough thermal energy going into the soles of your feet to burn you.
 You’re absolutely fine.
 Just don’t hang around in the middle!

 "In a similar way, the transit time through the Van Allen radiation belt right at the beginning of the Apollo voyages was incredibly short.
 Travelling through the Van Allen radiation belt if you are going fast enough – which you need to be if you’re going to the Moon – is no problem whatsoever."

-In 1958, Dr. James Van Allen discovered a collection of high-energy particle clouds within 40,000 km of Earth.
-Arranged like two nested donuts, the inner belt is mainly energetic protons, while the outer belts contain both protons and electrons.
-These belts have long been known as 'bad news' for satellites and astronauts, with potentially deadly consequences if you spend too much time within them.

 The
 Inner van Allen Belt is located at about 1.6